Drug Possession Charges in Baltimore

 If a person is found in possession with the intent to distribute within a school zone the penalty is increased substantially.
 For a first violation, the penalty is imprisonment not exceeding twenty years and/or a fine not exceeding $20,000.

 If you or a person you know have been found in possession of a controlled dangerous substance you need a lawyer.
-Whether simple possession or possession with intent to distribute the Law Offices of Randolph Rice can assist you in your defense.
+Whether simple possession or possession with intent to distribute the Rice, Murtha & Psoras can assist you in your defense.
 Do put your future on the line.
 Having a drug conviction on your record can affect your current and future job prospects.
 Let us help walk you through the process.

 What do the Different “Schedules” of Drug Possession Mean?

 Under the Maryland Criminal Code Title 5, Subtitle 4, the different schedules are defined with the associated drugs.
 In Maryland there was five schedules for illegal substances.
 Schedule I drugs are considered drugs that have no accepted medical use.